 Top 3 most popular walks in the Redwoods Forest

-From day and night treewalks to family friends walks, there’s a well-planned network of short and long walks to enjoy in the Redwoods Whakarewarewa Forest.
+From day and night Treewalks to family friendly walks, there’s a well-planned network of short and long tracks to enjoy in the Redwoods Whakarewarewa Forest.

 Kaitiakitanga – guardianship and conservation of the Redwoods Forest

 As an ecotourism venture, Redwoods Treewalk has had kaitiakitanga – the guardianship and conservation of the Redwoods Whakarewarewa Forest at the heart of its operation from the very beginning.